hackathon-cli-recommendation/cli-recommendation/Docs/guidance_for_az_search_scenario.md

         az search-scenario "cosmosdb create" --scope command --match-rule and --top 10
         ```

-       - The `type` parameter specifies the type to search.
-You can also use `command` to search for scenarios related to the entered command or use `all` to enable hybrid search.
-The default of `type` is `all`.
+       - The `scope` parameter specifies the scope to search.
+You can also use `scenario` to search for scenarios with keywords in the name or description or `all` to enable hybrid search.
+The default of `scope` is `all`.
        - The `top` parameter specifies the number of results to display.
 The default of `top` is `5`.

 ### How to give feedback